cobalt-language/cobalt-language.github.io/mdbook/cobalt-docs/src/builtin_types.md

 ### Sized arrays

-- For now, sized arrays must also be behind references (see above).
-- `size` must be computable at compile-time.
+`size` must be computable at compile-time.

 ## Tuples